airbnb/react-sketchapp/README.md

 Run your plugin in Sketch via `Plugins → [your plugin name] → my-command`.

-Refer to the [skpm docs](https://github.com/sketch-pm/skpm) for more information.
+[Minimal running example](https://github.com/jongold/react-sketchapp-skpm-example).
+Refer to the [skpm docs](https://github.com/sketch-pm/skpm) for more information about skpm.

 ### The manual way